Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/platform/arm/rss/readme.rst

             fip_gpt.bin -Binary -offset 0x0 \
             -o host_flash.bin -Binary

-The ROM binary should be placed in RSS ROM at ``0x11000000`` and the host flash binary should be placed at the base of the host flash.
+The RSS ROM binary should be placed in RSS ROM at ``0x11000000`` and the host flash binary should be placed at the base of the host flash.
 For the TC platform, this is at ``0x80000000``.

 --------------